josecsotomorales/pyspark-data-analysis/README.md

-# Udacity Data Engineering ND Capstone Project
+# PySpark Data Analysis - Immigration and Temperature Data Project

 ## PySpark Jupyter Docker
 It is very convenient to use Jupyter Notebook for an interactive development environment with Spark through PySpark on Jupyter Notebook.